BayernMuller/pacman/README.md

 This is the game that I made with C++ MFC!

-This project exemplifies how to use multi-thread included C++ 11 standard
+This project exemplifies how to use multi-thread included in C++ 11 standard